CBSE Class 12th Exam Date:01 Jan' 26 - 14 Feb' 26

 $E=\frac{200000\times 10^{6}\times 0.1\times 365\times 24\times 3600}{0.25}\ J$

-(Only 10% of the required electrical energy is to be produced by Nuclear power and only 25% of therm-nuclear is successfully converted into electrical energy)
+(Only 10% of the required electrical energy is to be produced by Nuclear power, and only 25% of therm-nuclear is successfully converted into electrical energy)

-Amount of Uranium required to produce this much energy is M
+The amount of Uranium required to produce this much energy is M

 $=\frac{200000\times 10^{6}\times 0.1\times 365\times 24\times 3600\times 235}{0.25\times 200\times 10^{6}\times 1.6\times 10^{-19}\times 6.023\times 10^{23}\times 1000}$ (N A =6.023 $\times$ $10^{ 23}$ , Atomic mass of Uranium is 235 g)